gumaerc-testorg/mas.714j-fall-2009/content/pages/readings/tangible_learning.md

 With the new developments of electric pianos, I imagine a future where we can input a piece into an electric piano and the piano would not only play the piece for you, but help you learn them.
 As you press and release keys on the piano, it would visually display the notes and rests that you are playing and overlay these onto the actual sheet music.
 This can help you assess how precisely you are playing the piece.

-Here's an image of an electric grand piano that is sold today ([JPG](http://www.bigdiscountwarehouse.co.uk/keyboard-instruments/acoustic-pianos)).
+Here's an image of an electric grand piano that is sold today ({{% resource_link "84ae52de-028b-4595-ab1a-75b7138c58f4" "JPG" %}}).
 Imagine the sheet music stand replaced with an lcd screen that displays the sheet music representing the notes you are currently playing

 > ### Posted by JP
 >